-In addition, the spread of COVID-19 has caused us to modify our business practices (including restricting employee travel and transitioning nearly all of our employees to working from home), and we may take further actions as may be required by government authorities or as we determine are in the best interests of our employees, partners and customers.
-The outbreak has adversely impacted and may further adversely impact our workforce and operations and the operations of our partners, customers, suppliers and third-party vendors, throughout the time period during which the spread of COVID-19 continues and related restrictions remain in place, and even after the COVID-19 outbreak has subsided.
+In addition, the COVID-19 pandemic and its ongoing effects caused us to modify our business practices (including restricting employee travel and transitioning nearly all of our employees to working from home), and we may take further actions as may be required by government authorities or as we determine are in the best interests of our employees, partners and customers.
+Any future outbreaks, epidemics, pandemics or other public health crises may further adversely impact our workforce and operations and the operations of our partners, customers, suppliers and third-party vendors during the pendency of such public health crises, and even after any such crises have subsided.
 In particular, we may experience financial losses due to a number of operational factors, including:

-- continued store closures by partners or if one or more partners becomes subject to a bankruptcy proceeding; - · third-party disruptions, including potential outages at third-party operated call centers and other suppliers; - increased cyber and payment fraud risk related to COVID-19, as cybercriminals attempt to profit from the disruption, given increased online banking, e-commerce and other online activity; - challenges to the availability and reliability of our network due to changes to normal operations, including the possibility of one or more clusters of COVID-19 cases affecting our employees or affecting the systems or employees of our partners or the ability of our partners to maintain sufficient staffing levels; and - an increased volume of unanticipated customer and regulatory requests for information and support, or additional regulatory requirements, which could require additional resources and costs to address, including, for example, government initiatives to reduce or eliminate payments costs.
+- continued store closures by partners or if one or more partners becomes subject to a bankruptcy proceeding; - third-party disruptions, including potential outages at third-party operated call centers and other suppliers; - disruptions to global supply chains as a result of outbreaks and/or restrictive actions internationally, resulting in adverse impacts to our partners' sales volume - increased cyber and payment fraud risk related to COVID-19, or any future outbreaks, epidemics, pandemics or other public health crises, as cybercriminals attempt to profit from the disruption, given increased online banking, e-commerce and other online activity; - challenges to the availability and reliability of our network due to changes to normal operations, including the possibility of one or more clusters of cases affecting our employees or affecting the systems or employees of our partners or the ability of our partners to maintain sufficient staffing levels; and - an increased volume of unanticipated customer and regulatory requests for information and support, or additional regulatory requirements, which could require additional resources and costs to address, including, for example, government initiatives to reduce or eliminate payments costs.

-Even after the COVID-19 outbreak has subsided, our business may continue to experience materially adverse impacts as a result of the virus's economic impact, social and behavioral impact, including the availability and cost of funding and any recession that has occurred or may occur in the future.
-There are no comparable recent events that provide guidance as to the effect COVID-19 as a global pandemic may have, and, as a result, the ultimate impact of the outbreak is highly uncertain and subject to change.
+Even as the primary effects of the COVID-19 pandemic have subsided, the uneven recovery since 2020 has adversely affected, continues to adversely affect, and we expect may continue to adversely affect, our business in a variety of ways, including the virus's economic impact, and social and behavioral impact, including the contributory impact to the availability and cost of funding and any recession that has occurred or may occur in the future.
+In addition, as the global impact of the COVID-19 pandemic disrupted the operations of our customers, partners, and suppliers, as noted above, there have been, and there may continue to be, delays of product shipments to our partners, and supply shortages as a result of capacity issues.
+There are no comparable recent events that provide guidance as to the effect a global pandemic may have, and, as a result, the ultimate impact of the outbreak is highly uncertain and subject to change.